 “The events industry has not really represented itself well in Government, despite the significant stake it has in the economy,” du Bois said.
 He added that he didn’t want the group to just lobby on issues that affected the industry on a day to day basis, but also to get the Government to support them in their efforts to attract big customers to come and use our venues for hire.

 “Compared to other countries, we don’t do that quite as well,” he said.

-After celebrating at their wedding reception venue with friends and family, most couples jet off on a 10-day or two-week honeymoon; however reports have suggested that couples are becoming more inclined to book a month-long break to celebrate their love.
+After celebrating at their best wedding venue with friends and family, most couples jet off on a 10-day or two-week honeymoon; however reports have suggested that couples are becoming more inclined to book a month-long break to celebrate their love.

 According to Wedding-news.co.uk, a recent study found 34 per cent of soon-to-be newlyweds had opted for four-week trips, or in some case, longer.
 These results provide a stark contrast to previously traditions, as it was thought around 20 years ago, the average time for a honeymoon was 1.5 weeks.